openmapeditor/openmapeditor/README.md

 - **Organic Maps Compatibility:** Smoothly import and export KMZ backups while preserving all 16 of the Organic Maps colors for your paths and markers.
 - **Draw & Edit:** Easily draw new paths and place markers directly on the map, or edit existing items.
 - **File Support:** Full support for importing and exporting GPX, KML, and KMZ files.
-- **Performance Optimized:** To ensure a smooth experience, complex paths from imported files (GPX, KML, KMZ) are automatically simplified.
+- **Performance Optimized:** To ensure a smooth experience, complex paths are automatically simplified.
 This is enabled by default but can be disabled in the settings if you need to preserve every single point.
 - **Routing:** Generate routes for driving, biking, or walking.
 You can then save the generated route as an editable path.
 - **Elevation Profiles:** Instantly visualize the elevation profile for any path.
 - **Strava Integration:** Connect your Strava account to view your activities on the map, download their original high-resolution GPX tracks, or duplicate them for editing.